 How Individuals Benefit from a Partial Hospitalization Program

-One of the biggest advantages of this type of program is that it allows those in recovery to attend to their home and work lives, while still getting the structured help that they need.
-Individuals who choose partial hospitalization attend treatment five days a week for at least eight hours.
+A PHP is beneficial because it is less intense than an inpatient program.
+It allows those in recovery to attend to their home and work lives while still getting the structured help that they need.
+Individuals who choose this option attend treatment five days a week for at least eight hours.
 During this time, they learn helpful tools and coping methods to help them overcome addiction.
 Additionally, you can also attend school or work if you need to.
 You are also around family members who want to help and encourage you in your sobriety.